 There are also plenty of places to camp near the park.

-After driving past mile after mile of rugged lava flows, you may have arrived here expecting a gigantic volcano with steep slopes and a summit crater -- like Mount St. Helens.
-But the volcanoes at Craters of the Moon do not fit that description.
+After driving past miles of rugged lava flows, you may have arrived here expecting a gigantic volcano with steep slopes and a crater at the summit like Mount St. Helens.
+The volcanoes at Craters of the Moon do not fit that description.
 The eruptions here, called "fissure eruptions", occurred along cracks in the earth's crust.
+This series of cracks extends over 52 miles across the park, creating an area known as the Great Rift.
 The eruptions were of very fluid basaltic lava from which gases could easily escape.
 Without high gas pressure, eruptions tend to be very mild and produce small cinder cones and extensive lava flows.
-There are more than 25 cinder cones at Craters of the Moon, each one a small volcano.
+There are more than 25 cinder cone volcanoes at Craters of the Moon.

 When did the eruptions occur?

-Volcanic activity occurred on the Snake River Plain for many millions of years.
-But Craters of the Moon was formed by eruptions that started only 15,000 years ago and represents the last period of active volcanism in this area.
-The most recent activity occurred 2,100 years ago.
-A walk on the North Crater Flow Trail allows you a close-up view of one of these recent flows.
+Volcanic activity has occurred on the Snake River Plain for many millions of years.
+The much younger lava flows at Craters of the Moon were formed by eruptions that started only 15,000 years ago and represent the last period of active volcanism in the area.
+The most recent activity occurred approximately 2,100 years ago.
+Parts of the youngest lava flows can be viewed at different places along the Loop Road or hiking trails.

 Will the volcanoes erupt again?

-Craters of the Moon is a dormant rather than an extinct volcanic area.
-The volcanoes here are not dead, only sleeping.
-Indications of impending eruptions -- earthquakes, the opening of steam vents, and ground swelling -- have not occurred recently.
-However, geologists believe that the area will become active within the next 1,000 years.
+Craters of the Moon is considered dormant, not extinct.
+The volcanoes here are only sleeping.
+Signs of impending eruptions (earthquakes, the opening of steam vents, and ground swelling) have not occurred recently.
+However, geologists believe that the area will become active again within the next 900 years.

 What is that big mountain east of the park?